DuGuYifei/Notes/计算机/人工智能/深度学习/深度学习TUM时期/Lecture07-LossesAndActivations.md

 ### 2.3. 小结

 1. Sigmoid/TanH are not really used in feedward nets today
-2. ReLU is the standatd choice
+2. ReLU is the standard choice
 3. Second choise are the variants of ReLU or Maxout
 4. Recurrent nets will require Sigmoid/TanH or similar